wienzzz/sa-showcase/backend/README.md

 DB_NAME="<your db name>"
 ```
 5. Create a PostgreSQL database with name that you specifies in .env (which is, **DB_NAME**)
+6. Restore staffany_schema.psql into your postgre database OR read Wiki section and create function as necessary

 ## How to run
 1. `npm run dev`